souzatharsis/holdem_calc/README.md

 This repository extends the implementation from ktseng/holdem_calc as it allows for odds calculation for poker hand ranges by levering the Python package **poker** which provides a framework for poker-related operations and entities such as Hands, Combos and Ranges.

+## Supporting Material

+[How to Calculate Poker Probabilities in Python](https://towardsdatascience.com/how-to-calculate-poker-probabilities-in-python-75238c61421e) is an article I published in Towards Data Science, which demonstrates the library's usage.

+In this article, we show how to represent basic poker elements in Python, e.g., Hands and Combos, and how to calculate poker odds, i.e., likelihood of win/tie/lose in No-Limit Texas Hold'em.
+We provide a practical analysis based on a real story in a Night at the Venetian in Las Vegas.

+[Here](https://github.com/souzatharsis/holdem_calc/blob/master/Night%20at%20the%20venetian.ipynb) is a corresponding Jupyter Notebook.

 ## Usage

 If you want to use Holdem Calculator as a library, you can import holdem_calc and call calculate_odds_villan().
 The order of arguments to calculate_odds_villan() are as follows:

 1. board: These are the community cards supplied to the calculation.
 This is in the form of a list of strings, with each string representing a card.
 If you do not want to specify community cards, you can set board to be None.
 Example: ["As", "Ks", "Jd"]